analogdevicesinc/ai8x-training/README.md

 *Note that the “Loss” output is not always directly comparable to the unquantized network, depending on the loss function itself.*

+#### Troubleshooting

+If the model initially trains correctly, but the quantized performance is significantly worse, verify that the data loader calls `ai8x.normalize()`.
+Data must be normalized to the range expected by hardware, $[–128, +127]$, for both evaluation on simulated hardware and on the actual hardware.
+See also [Normalizing Input Data](#Normalizing-Input-Data) in the [Data Loader](#Data-Loader) description.

 #### Alternative Quantization Approaches

 If quantization-aware training is not desired, post-training quantization can be improved using more sophisticated methods.
 For example, see